 Note that “degree of fault” is often very subjective, and insurance adjusters always try to argue that their policy-holder exhibited no-to-little fault.
 So it is vital that you have an aggressive attorney advocating for you.

-There is a statute of limitations (time limit) to bring auto accident lawsuits.
-The statute of limitations to sue for injuries is usually only two years after the wreck.
-If the victim died, then it is two years after the death.
-Though if there is only property damage, then the victim has three years to sue after the wreck.
-12
+The statute of limitations (time limit) to sue for injuries or wrongful death is only two years after the wreck.
+Though if there is only property damage, then the victim has three years to sue after the wreck.12

-Note that the statute of limitation deadlines apply to filing lawsuits, not to filing insurance claims – which typically should happen as possible after the collision.
+Note that the statute of limitation deadlines apply to filing lawsuits, not to filing insurance claims – which typically should happen as soon as possible after the collision.

 9. What insurance must I carry in Nevada?

-To drive in Nevada, you must carry a minimum of 25/50/20 car insurance in the event of an accident:
+If you register a car in Nevada, you must carry a minimum of 25/50/20 car insurance in the event of an accident, as this chart illustrates:

 Note that it is a Nevada crime to drive a car without meeting insurance requirements.
 The DMV may also suspend your registration, which costs $250 to reinstate.

-Also see our related articles on Nevada rear-end collisions, Nevada car accident statutes, and How to get the police report after a car accident in Las Vegas?
+- How to get the police report after a car accident in Las Vegas – A step-by-step guide.

 Legal references: